mdarnall/churchdeploy/www/httpdocs/workspace/themes/active/_README.md

-# Theme: Default
+# Theme: Athey Creek

-This theme is the default theme.
+This theme is used by Athey Creek church at http://atheycreek.com
-Comes rigged up with all essentials.
-Primarily uses bootstrap by Twitter.